 Understanding and predicting biodiversity change – As a means of examining the anthropogenic drivers of biodiversity change, Focus 3 will seek to develop theoretical, experimental and empirical knowledge of ecological and evolutionary processes related to biodiversity.
 In this context, it will investigate how changes in the pattern and intensity of resource use affects ecological structures and processes.
 The final goal is to develop capacities to predict future biodiversity change.

-develop adequate understanding of the origins and dynamics of porn
+develop adequate understanding of the origins and dynamics

 identify the anthropogenic drivers of change in biodiversity